Updated: March 2022

 What’s New?

-The buzz for 2022 is that Philadelphia released its first property reassessments since 2019.
-Bottom line, your property taxes most likely increased, and it may be quite a bit.
-You can check out your new assessment via the philla.gov website.
-To calculate the new fee, take the Market Value minus the sum listed in the Exempt Improvement column (if it’s zero fast forward to the Homestead Exemption section of this blog and sign up today!).
+You can check out your new assessment via the philla.gov website, they’ll do the math for you!
+If you want to double check the calculation, take the Market Value minus the sum listed in the Exempt Improvement column (if it’s zero fast forward to the Homestead Exemption section of this blog and sign up today!).
 Then multiply that “new” Market Value by .013998.
 That is the new property tax total you will owe, paid in March 2023.

 How are property taxes paid?